 The creation of a Sith Dark Lord involves being stung by a scorpion in the forehead.
 Okay.

 It's all out battle between two competing Sith factions, that of Naga Sadow - who wants new worlds to conquer - and Ludo Kressh - who wants nothing to do with the Republic.
-For a guy like me, raised in the tropics, these cold, snow-covered worlds of the Sith have a great attraction.

 The Golden Age of the Sith Part 5 : The Flight of Starbreaker 12

 Sith + Jedi, the connection is made

 What I've been anticipating for some time now has come at last.
 The link between the Republic and the Sith worlds is established this issue by the Starbreaker 12.

 Read how Naga Sadow snatches victory from the jaws of defeat and prepare the Sith for a return to the Republic.
 This is not the end, it's the beginning.